 We believe that disciplined risk management, compensation recovery, and repayment policies should be robust enough to deter excessive risk-taking.
-Risk disciplines and HR Control Forums (further detailed below) should generate honest, fair and objective evaluations and identify individuals responsible for any risk-related events and their accountability.
+Risk disciplines and control forums should generate honest, fair and objective evaluations and identify individuals responsible for any risk-related events and their accountability.